Seelengrab/Seelengrab.github.io/articles/The properties of QuickCheck, Hedgehog and Hypothesis/index.md

 or something else entirely.
 Suffice it to say, their purpose is to not get stuck in an infinite loop.
 If the user code in `predicate` loops endlessly, this will of course need to be cancelled through other means, but that is outside the purposes of this article.

-!!!
-Note "Not production ready"
+!!! note "Not production ready"
     The above pseudocode is only intended to illustrate the general flow of generation, testing & shrinking - no library I'm aware of actually uses a loop like that, in part because `next_shrink` is really ambiguous.
 Please don't use this as a template for how your own library should work.

 ## QuickCheck and type based generation